Ahujakaur/docmanager/pro/README.md

 - Common issues and solutions:
   - Port already in use: Change port using `--port XXXX`
-  - MongoDB connection issues: Ensure MongoDB is running
+  - PostgreSQL connection issues: Ensure PostgreSQL is running
   - Import errors: Verify all requirements are installed

 ## Postman Collection